sayali-git-hub/SheLeads/IMPLEMENTATION_SUMMARY.md

-# 🎉 Seller Dashboard Implementation Summary
+# 🎉# SheLeads Marketplace & Order Flow Implementation Summary

+## 🎯 Complete Implementation Overview

+This document summarizes the comprehensive marketplace, order management, and inventory sync system implemented for SheLeads platform.

-## ✅ What Has Been Created
+## ✅ What Has been Created

 ### Frontend Components (10 files)